zencart/documentation/content/user/security/hacked.md

 ---
 title: Responding to a hack
-description: Responding to a hack in Zen Cart
+description: What to do if the bad guys break things
 category: security
 weight: 10
 ---